Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 Signs of a crack

-The main signs of such an injury are pronounced, which allows you to immediately determine the location of the injury:
+The main signs of such an injury are pronounced, which allows you to immediately determine the location of the damage:

-1. The most common of these is a sharp pain with the slightest movement.
-In some cases, you can not even touch this place, not to mention the ability to move a limb.
-The pain syndrome is acute, aching or pulsating.
+1. The most common of these is acute pain with the slightest movement.
+In some cases, you cannot even touch this place, let alone be able to move the limb.
+The pain syndrome can be acute, aching or throbbing.

-2. At the next stage, a patient with a hip joint injury in the form of a crack has significant swelling at the site of injury.
+2. At the next stage, a patient with a fractured hip joint injury experiences significant swelling at the site of injury.
 With proper treatment, it may disappear in 1-2 days.

 3. A significant hematoma forms at the site of injury on the leg.
 In some cases, its contents may become inflamed.

-4. Limited mobility in the foot or other injury site.
+4. Limited mobility in the foot or other area of injury.

-5. The disappearance of the pain syndrome in the event of a forced position.
+5. Disappearance of pain syndrome in case of taking a forced position.

-The first thing to do in such a situation is an x-ray that can accurately determine the condition of the surrounding tissues, bones, the size of the crack, etc. Based on the information collected, the specialist will prescribe the necessary course of treatment and rehabilitation.
+The first thing that needs to be done in such a situation is an x-ray, which can accurately determine the condition of the surrounding tissues, bones, the size of the crack, etc. Based on the information collected, the specialist will prescribe the necessary course of treatment and rehabilitation.

 The development of trauma in juveniles has several distinctive characteristics.
-Increased attention should be paid to juvenile patients who have been diagnosed with a fracture in the limb.
-Features of the development of the musculoskeletal system in children largely determine the nature of injuries that can be much more difficult than in adults.
-In some cases, damage affects the vessels, which leads to the formation of hematomas.
+Increased attention should be paid to minor patients who have been diagnosed with a fracture in the limb.
+The developmental features of the musculoskeletal system in children largely determine the nature of injuries, which can be much more complex than in adults.
+In some cases, damage affects blood vessels, which leads to the formation of hematomas.

-Most often, we can talk about damage to the bone integument of the "green branch" type.
+Most often we can talk about damage to the bones of the “green stick” type.
 This indicates a violation of the integrity of the bone itself, but the injury does not affect the periosteum.
-At the same time, juveniles have a much faster regeneration process.
+At the same time, minors experience a much faster regeneration process.

-That is why, when there is a crack in the leg bone, the child must be taken to a medical institution as quickly as possible in order to avoid improper bone fusion.
+That is why, when there is a crack in the bone of the leg, the child must be taken to a medical facility as quickly as possible to avoid improper fusion of the bones.

-Efficiency is a key concept that should always be in the memory of the victims after the leg has been injured.
-Apply ice to the injury site.
-A traumatic fracture in the ankle requires a mandatory consultation with a doctor.
-If there is a more complex injury, complete rest should be provided to the damaged area.
-There is a possibility that a fracture in the bone can be much more dangerous than it seems.
+Promptness is a key concept that should always be in the minds of victims after a leg injury.
+It is necessary to apply cold to the injury site.
+A traumatic fracture in the ankle requires mandatory consultation with a doctor.
+If a more complex injury occurs, the injured area should be provided with complete rest.
+There is a possibility that a crack in the bone may be much more dangerous than it seems.
 The duration of bed rest is determined by the attending physician.

-Fixation of the injured place is carried out with the help of a splint, the wearing time of which is determined by:
+Fixation of the injured area is carried out using a splint, the wearing time of which is determined by:

 • degree of injury;